developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-1/mx/index.md

     items:
       - title: Bluetooth Manager
         url: bluetoothmgr
-        description: "The BluetoothMgr allows you to control whether a device will be allowed to pair with Bluetooth devices such as headsets and printers that come into range."
+        description: The BluetoothMgr allows you to control whether a device will be allowed to pair with Bluetooth devices such as headsets and printers that come into range.
         icon: /mx/icons/wirelessmgr.png
       - title: Cellular Manager
         url: cellularmgr